codesmithyide/codesmithy/README.md

 ## Contents

 - Include - Common directory for public header files of all components
-- Core - Library containing all code that is not UI-related.
+- Core - Library containing all the code that is not UI-related.
 - Make - Command line build tool.
 - UI
  - UI